 Jewel steel is thought to have been developed by trial and error.
 Japanese forgers frequently experimented with different food combinations to see what mixed best.
 They discovered that producing a high-quality metal that is ideal for forging swords requires combining iron sand with coal and a small bit of sulphur or phosphorus.

 The time required to produce jade-faced steel varies depending on the particular jade variety, the maker, and the person’s access to tools.
 In spite of this, the procedure takes a long time to complete—between 36 and 72 hours.
 The steelmaker must stirr and twist the mixture very 10 minutes during the procedure.
-Today, the art of making swords from tamahagane steel is almost dead.
+Today, the art of making swords from tamahagane steel is almost dead – but not completely.
 The traditional processes for smelting, forging, and refining a blade are very expensive, thus that’s why.
 In addition, the particular mineral (Tamagahane) needed for the conventional procedure is extremely expensive and rare.
 Furthermore, it is extremely difficult to export any of these highly valued works of art from Japan because swords are illegal there.